castai/docs/docs/getting-started/configuring-gcp-credentials.md

 ### Create key

-The created account will appear in the Service Accounts list. **Click on it** to access additional options.
+The created account will appear in the service accounts list. **Click on it** to access additional options.

 ![](configuring-gcp-credentials/gcp7.png)